tobychui/arozos/README.md

   ```

 And then download the repo as zip, unzip the `src` folder into `/var/www/html` and rename `src` to `AOB`.
 This could be done using WinSCP if you are using Windows.
 Otherwise, use `git clone` command similar to the example below.
-Make sure the installation of `git` is completed by using ```sudo apt-get install git``` before running the `git` command.
+Make sure the installation of `git` is  being completed by using ```sudo apt-get install git``` before running the `git` command.

   ```bash
 git clone https://github.com/tobychui/ArOZ-Online-System/